 'Music is emotion, you should not handle it too devoutly.'

 'Never heard a dj doing this.
-I can feel his love for music' (Philip Glass on Von Rosenthal)
+I can feel his love for music'

 We've been fooled.
 For years we have carefully avoided the Concertgebouw, string quartets and the musty smell of some lovers of classical music but now we enjoy Brahms, Satie, Vivaldi, Bach and Wagner.
 To blame is DJ Von Rosenthal de la Vegaz who knows how to mix, short and exciting, all these classics.
 We want more!